raphafe96/ViBra/GUI_and_precompiled_Windows/README.md

 The precompiled engine is built from the source code in [`source`](https://github.com/raphafe96/ViBra/tree/main/source).
 It uses the LAPACK/BLAS wrapper from Intel MKL and is compiled with the Intel Fortran compiler `ifx`, using heap arrays and `-O3` optimization.

-### 📖 Always check the main folder for the most recent manual

-The GUI includes a button to open the manual (available in both Portuguese and English).
-However, the manual version included in the GUI may be outdated because it was bundled at the time the GUI was last compiled. **Always check the main repository folder for the most recent version of the manual.**